-- 2018, Maryland: $175,000 Settlement: Our client is hit when the defendant's tractor-trailer attempts to make a right-hand turn from the second to right-hand lane, causing the front left corner of our client’s pickup truck to get partially trapped under the tractor-trailer.
-He suffered articular surface and bursal surface partial tears in his shoulder from the jolting impact.
-He received a course of physical therapy and eventually undergoes a subacromial decompression, bicesps tenodesis, and repair of his left rotator cuff.
-Several other passengers were in our client’s pickup truck, and all of them settled their claims.
+- 2018, Maryland: $175,000 Settlement: Our client is hit when the defendant’s tractor-trailer attempts to turn right from the second to right-hand lane, causing the front left corner of our client’s pickup truck to get partially trapped under the tractor-trailer.
+He suffered articular and bursal surface partial tears in his shoulder from the jolting impact.
+He received a course of physical therapy and eventually underwent a subacromial decompression, biceps tenodesis, and repair of his left rotator cuff.
+Several other passengers were in our client’s pickup truck, and they all settled their claims.
 The defendant offered $20,000, and we filed suit.
 After engaging in discovery and deposing the tractor-trailer driver, the defendant raised the offer several times, drawing a line in the sand at $140,000.
 We threatened to walk from the negotiations and try the case, eventually leading to a $175,000 favorable settlement for our client.

 - 2014: $61,628 Verdict.
-A 78 year old retired insurance executive is traveling through an intersection in Catonsville, Maryland, when a woman fails to stop at a stop, causing a collision.
-The man suffers aggravation to a prior lumbar fusion injury, as well as experiences post concussive headaches.
+A 78-year-old retired insurance executive is traveling through an intersection in Catonsville, Maryland, when a woman fails to stop at a stop, causing a collision.
+The man suffers aggravation to a prior lumbar fusion injury and experiences post-concussive headaches.
 He files suit against the Defendant, a State Farm insured, claiming she failed to yield the right of way.
 He claims $7,628.35 in past medicals.
-He also claims an unspecified amount for future medical treatment, to treat his headaches sustained as a result of the accident.
-Defendant contends that the Plaintiff had pre-existing lower back problems, and that there is no objective proof of the headaches.
-A Baltimore County jury finds for the Plaintiff and awards him $11,628 for past and future medicals, and $50,000 for past pain and suffering.
+He also claims an unspecified amount for future medical treatment to treat his headaches sustained due to the accident.
+Defendant contends that Plaintiff had preexisting lower back problems without objective proof of the headaches.
+A Baltimore County jury finds for the Plaintiff and awards him $11,628 for past and future medicals and $50,000 for past pain and suffering.

 - 2012: $1 Million.
-Plaintiff, a 67 year-old woman with diabetes suffers from an eye condition that required a retina specialist.
-As a result of the his treatment, the woman became legally blind.
+The plaintiff, a 67-year-old woman with diabetes, suffers from an eye condition that requires a retina specialist.
+As a result of his treatment, the woman became legally blind.
 The defendants made no settlement offer.

 - 2012: Defense Verdict.
-Plaintiff avers that a her bladder was perforation during urinary incontinence surgery were the surgeon inserted a vaginal sling.
+Plaintiff avers that her bladder was perforated during urinary incontinence surgery when the surgeon inserted a vaginal sling.
 The woman developed multiple postoperative complications that landed her in the hospital for 40 days.
-The jury bought the idea that this injury was a known risk of the surgery and that the surgeon has met the standard of care.
+The jury believed that this injury was a known risk of the surgery and that the surgeon had met the standard of care.

 - 2011: $148,863 Verdict.
-Plaintiff is driving on Route 40 when he loses control of his vehicle and collides with the left-side jersey wall.
-Plaintiff is stranded in his disabled vehicle when he is struck by the Defendant’s vehicle.
-Plaintiff suffers fractures in his hand, and sustains a near amputation of his dominant arm.
-Plaintiff argues that the Defendant had an opportunity to avoid the accident, while the Defendant argues that the Plaintiff is at fault because his stranded vehicle occupied a portion of the far left lane.
-Defendant additionally argues that Plaintiff’s injuries are a result of the collision with the jersey wall, not the collision between the two vehicles.
+The plaintiff is driving on Route 40 when he loses control of his vehicle and collides with the left-side jersey wall.
+The plaintiff is stranded in his disabled vehicle when struck by the Defendant’s vehicle.
+The plaintiff suffers fractures in his hand and sustains a near amputation of his dominant arm.
+Plaintiff argues that Defendant had an opportunity to avoid the accident.
+In contrast, Defendant argues that Plaintiff is at fault because his stranded vehicle occupied a portion of the far left lane.
+Defendant additionally argues that Plaintiff’s injuries result from the collision with the jersey wall, not the collision between the two vehicles.
 A jury awards the Plaintiff $100,000.

 - 2011: $100,000 Verdict.
 Plaintiff is a passenger in Defendant’s vehicle when Defendant strikes the curb and a tree at 1:25 a.m.
 (Lesson?
-Nothing good - nothing - happens at 1:25 a.m.)
-Plaintiff alleges Defendant is intoxicated and drove his vehicle in a negligent manner resulting in Plaintiff’s injuries.
+Nothing good – nothing – happens at 1:25 a.m.)
+Plaintiff alleges Defendant is intoxicated and negligently drove his vehicle, resulting in Plaintiff’s injuries.
 The jury awards $148,863.14 in damages to the Plaintiff, but judgment is entered at $100,000 per an agreement between the parties.

 - 2010: $295,156 Verdict.
-Plaintiff is rear-ended and claims to suffer a mild traumatic brain injury as a result.
-At the time of the crash, the Defendant driver is driving a pick-up truck owned by his employer and is working within the scope of his employment.
-Plaintiff argues that the Defendant failed to follow at a safe distance and that Defendant’s employer is responsible because the driver is working at the time of the crash.
+The plaintiff is rear-ended and claims to suffer a mild traumatic brain injury.
+At the time of the crash, the Defendant driver was driving a pick-up truck owned by his employer and was working within the scope of his employment.
+Plaintiff argues that Defendant failed to follow at a safe distance and that Defendant’s employer is responsible because the driver is working at the time of the crash.
 The Defendant driver and employer admit liability, but the Plaintiff’s injuries are disputed.
 The jury awards $295,156 to the Plaintiff.

-Our law has had a great deal of success in Baltimore County and throughout Maryland.
-Last year, we were able to obtain over $15 million for our clients in settlements and verdicts.
+Our law has had great success in Baltimore County and throughout Maryland.
+Last year, we obtained over $15 million for our clients in settlements and verdicts.

 - Malpractice Hospital Lawsuits in Baltimore County

-- Get jury verdicts and settlements in Baltimore City and learn more about the difference between cases in the county and the city.
+- Get jury verdicts and settlements in Baltimore City and learn more about the difference between county and city cases.